/user/kayd @ devops :~$ cat advanced-string-operations-in-bash-building-custom-functions.md

 A common problem is when a vendor changes their CSV export format.
 Fields that were previously clean suddenly have random leading and trailing whitespace.
 An import script can fail silently, inserting blank values into the database.

-Here’s what the data looked like:
+Here’s what that kind of data looks like:

 # Before (worked fine)